 You may tear up as you look over and to the bottom of Victoria Falls

 I did.
 Through the mist, you could see dozens of mini waterfalls trickling down, each in their own world.
-It was some Lord of the Rings type shit.
+It was like something out of The Lord of the Rings.
 Seeing this, along with having the feeling that the Zambezi River could push you over if it wished, was exhilarating.
 I trust water more than I trust humans sometimes.

 I’m so grateful for this experience.
 For being a human living on the planet at this moment and for trusting myself enough to know that I would make it happen.
 It was as if all of those mundane, excel spreadsheet–filled days at the office had evaporated into thin air and provided me with this.
 I felt blessed and lucky to witness it.

 David, our guide, grabbed my feet and tried pushing me even further along the edge as we were laying on our stomachs, but I said “Nope, I’m good!”
 He was very understanding.
 My life was in his hands.
 It felt like a huge lesson in trust.
 David and another guide who joined us at the pools, kept us safe, telling us which way to swim and where to sit the whole time.
 Hearing the deafening explosion of spray, and witnessing it as close as one possibly could without a harness or helicopter, was unforgettable.
 I’m proud of myself for being patient with myself and waiting for the right moment to let this happen.